mental-health-america/s2s/web/modules/contrib/rate/README.txt

 2. Configuration
 --------------------------------------------------------------------------------
-After installation, the configuration page will be available at admin/structure/rate.
-This page shows a list with available widgets.
-Each widget have an edit and delete link.
-You can add a tab on the form below 'Add widget'.
+After installation, the rate settings configuration page will be available at /admin/config/search/votingapi/rate.
+This page displays an AJAX setting, bot detection settings (see §2.3), and a list of content types with enabled rate widgets.
+Beside each content type is a dropdown where you can select a rate widget type for it.
-In this form you have to choose a widget type.
 See section 3 for more information on this topic.
-Both editing and adding a widget leads to the widget configuration (see §2.1).

 If you want users other than admin to access the voting results page, you need to give them the "view rate results page" permission on admin/user/permissions.